 The term “otoplasty” literally means “reshaping or reforming ears.”
 Most commonly the procedure is performed to correct prominent ears by setting them back closer to the head.
 Ears come in all shapes and sizes, however, and “otoplasty” may refer to correction of a number of different ear deformities.

-Who is a Candidate for Otoplasty?
+Who is a candidate for ear surgery in Virginia Beach?

 How long does the procedure take?

 The surgery takes approximately 45 minutes per ear.

 An incision is placed in the crease behind the ear.
 Sutures are used to correct the shape of the ear and change the position of the ear relative to the head.
 Sometimes a piece of cartilage is removed.
 In patients who desire reduction in the size of the ear, sometimes an incision is placed on the front of the ear, just inside the rim, where the incision will not be visible.

 Are there scars?

 Any incision results in a scar, but the incisions are placed so that they will be inconspicuous and, hopefully, almost invisible.